The Young Victoria: Plot

 Princess Alexandrina Victoria of Kent, the heiress presumptive to the British throne during the reign of her paternal uncle, King William IV, is subject to a political tug of war for influence over her.
-On one side is her mother, Victoria, Duchess of Kent, and the comptroller of the Duchess's household, Sir John Conroy.
-He tries to force Victoria to sign papers, declaring a regency that would give her mother (and himself) power if Victoria ascends the throne before her eighteenth birthday— that is, while still a minor— the provision remaining in effect until she is twenty-five years old.
+On one side is her mother, Victoria, Duchess of Kent, and the comptroller of the Duchess's household, Sir John Conroy, who oppressively bring her up under the Kensington system.
+When it becomes clear that Victoria will become Queen, they try to force her to sign papers declaring a regency if she ascends the throne before coming of age, the provision remaining in effect until she is twenty-five years old.

 On the other side is her maternal uncle, King Leopold I of Belgium, who uses family ties to secure an alliance between the United Kingdom and Belgium.
-He wants his nephew Prince Albert of Saxe-Coburg-Gotha, who is Victoria's cousin, to marry her.
+He wants his nephew Prince Albert of Saxe-Coburg and Gotha, who is Victoria's cousin, to marry her.
 Albert is coached in Victoria's likes and dislikes.
-When the Duchess invites the Coburg brothers, Albert and Prince Ernest of Saxe-Coburg-Gotha, to visit, Victoria and Albert develop a mutual fondness, despite her knowing that their uncle sent him to romance her.
-They begin writing to one another after he returns home.
+When the Duchess invites the Coburg brothers, Albert and Prince Ernest of Saxe-Coburg and Gotha, to visit, Victoria and Albert develop a mutual fondness, despite her knowing that their uncle sent him to court her.
+They begin writing to each other after he returns home.

 At a birthday reception in Windsor Castle, King William states his wish to be closer to Victoria and insults her mother.
 When he increases Victoria's income, it is rejected by Conroy, who physically subdues her in front of her mother, heightening their animosity.
 The King then sends the Prime Minister Lord Melbourne to advise her.
-Victoria agrees to make Melbourne her private secretary, and he appoints her ladies-in-waiting, who are from families politically allied to him.
+Victoria agrees to make Melbourne her private secretary, and he appoints her ladies-in-waiting who are from families politically allied to the Whigs.

 King William dies shortly after Victoria's eighteenth birthday, thus avoiding a regency.
-After ascending the throne, Victoria immediately exerts her independence, physically distancing herself from her mother and banishing Conroy from her household and coronation.

-During her first meeting with the Privy Council, Victoria announces her intention to devote herself to serving her country and its people.
-She moves into the newly built Buckingham Palace.
+Now Queen, Victoria immediately exerts her independence, physically distancing herself from her mother and banishing Conroy from her household and coronation.
+During her first meeting with the Privy Council, Victoria announces her intention to devote her life to serving her country and its people.
+She moves into the newly built Buckingham Palace and expresses a sense of freedom for the first time.
 Her aunt, the dowager Queen Adelaide, advises her against acquiescing too much in Lord Melbourne's directives.
 Albert visits again, and he and Victoria further bond while discussing their mutual interest in social issues.
 She resists a more intimate relationship, however, and he leaves.